-- actual or anticipated fluctuations in the our results of operations; - significant liability claims, health concerns, food contamination complaints from our customers, shortages or interruptions in the availability of food or other supplies, or reports of incidents of food tampering; - foreign exchange issues; - geopolitical instability, conflict, or social unrest in the markets in which we operate, in Hong Kong, the United States or worldwide; - changes in the regulatory, legal and political environment in which we operate, in Hong Kong, the United States or worldwide;

-- the domestic and worldwide economies as a whole; or - the delisting of our common stock from the New York Stock Exchange.
-See "-Risks Related to Doing Business in China-The audit report included in this annual report on Form 10-K is prepared by auditors who are not currently inspected by the Public Company Accounting Oversight Board and, as such, our stockholders are deprived of the benefits of such inspection and our common stock is subject to delisting from the New York Stock Exchange in the future."
+- actual or anticipated fluctuations in the our results of operations; - significant liability claims, health concerns, food contamination complaints from our customers, shortages or interruptions in the availability of food or other supplies, or reports of incidents of food tampering; - foreign exchange issues; - geopolitical instability, conflict, or social unrest in the markets in which we operate, in Hong Kong, the United States or worldwide; - · changes in the regulatory, legal and political environment in which we operate, in Hong Kong, the United States or worldwide; - the domestic and worldwide economies as a whole; or - the delisting of our common stock from the New York Stock Exchange.
+See "-Risks Related to Doing Business in China-The audit report included in this Form 10-K is prepared by auditors who are located in China, and in the event the PCAOB is unable to inspect our auditors, our common stock will be subject to potential delisting from the New York Stock Exchange."